Mechanical-Advantage/RomiTraining/Lesson03-MethodsClassesAndObjects.md

 8. In the simulator interface, connect to your controller and drag it to "Joysticks".
 The yellow squares at the bottom will light when you press a button.
 Choose a button to turn on the LED, and record the number of the square that lit (#1 is in the upper left).

 9. In `RobotContainer.java`, find the line `m_drivetrain.setDefaultCommand(getArcadeDriveCommand())`.
 Underneath, instantiate a new `JoystickButton` for your selected button and store it in a variable (of type `JoystickButton`).
+The constructor should look something like this: `new JoystickButton(m_controller, ???)`

 10. Using the methods `button.whenActive(command)` and `button.whenInactive(command)`, make the green LED turn on when the button is pressed.
-Before you test, you need to find the line which creates a new `OnBoardIO` and set the first port to an output instead of an input.
+Before you test, you also need to find the line which creates a new `OnBoardIO` and set the first port to an output instead of an input.

 11. Commit and push any changes you've made.